A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Milliman also found that the availability of stand-alone qualified dental plans in the exchange (for both children and adults) varied considerably from one state to another: South Dakota had just one carrier offering these plans, while Texas and Florida each had 13.

-Milliman has since published an updated analysis of 2024 coverage in the 32 states that still use HealthCare.gov.1 Twenty-six of those states have at least some Marketplace health plans that include embedded pediatric dental.
-Milliman noted that “from 2020 to 2024, the number of states utilizing [HealthCare.gov] with plans that embed both pediatric and adult dental benefits has increased from eight to 20, representing a material increase in consumer access to embedded dental coverage.”
+Milliman has since published an updated analysis of 2024 coverage in the 32 states that still used HealthCare.gov that year.8 Twenty-six of those states had at least some Marketplace health plans that include embedded pediatric dental.
+Milliman noted that "from 2020 to 2024, the number of states utilizing [HealthCare.gov] with plans that embed both pediatric and adult dental benefits has increased from eight to 20, representing a material increase in consumer access to embedded dental coverage."

 Pediatric dental coverage required off-exchange